Jacob Browning is a postdoc in NYU’s Computer Science Department working on the philosophy of AI.

 In 2012, when contemporary graphics cards could be trained on the massive ImageNet dataset, DL went mainstream, handily besting all competitors.
-But then critics spied a new problem: DL required too much hand-labelled data for training.
+But then critics spied a new problem: DL required too much hand-labeled data for training.
 The last few years have rendered this criticism moot, as self-supervised learning has resulted in incredibly impressive systems, such as GPT-3, which do not require labeled data.

 Today’s seemingly insurmountable wall is symbolic reasoning, the capacity to manipulate symbols in the ways familiar from algebra or logic.
 As we learned as children, solving math problems involves a step-by-step manipulation of symbols according to strict rules (e.g., multiply the furthest right column, carry the extra value to the column to the left, etc.).
 Gary Marcus, author of “The Algebraic Mind” and co-author (with Ernie Davis) of “Rebooting AI,” recently argued that DL is incapable of further progress because neural networks struggle with this kind of symbol manipulation.
 By contrast, many DL researchers are convinced that DL is already engaging in symbolic reasoning and will continue to improve at it.